anyaevostinar/anyaevostinar.github.io/classes/111-f24/hw4.md

 ---
 layout: page
 title: HW4
-permalink: /classes/111-w24/hw4
+permalink: /classes/111-f24/hw4
 ---

 ## Logistics
-This is a paired assignment, so you should complete it with your assigned partner, if you have one, via **paired programming**.
-You should continue to work with your partner from homework 3.
+This is a paired assignment, so you should complete it with your NEW assigned partner, if you have one, via **paired programming**.
 The whole time that you are working, you should both be present and actively working on the problem at hand.
 (Two brains, one keyboard.)
 Switch off the typing duties so that you each type for roughly half of the time.

 You are able to get help from many sources as detailed in the [collaboration](collaboration) policy.

-This assignment is due on Friday Feb 2nd at 10pm.
+This assignment is due on Wednesday Oct 16th at 10pm.
-As with all assignments, you will have the opportunity to revise this assignment individually based on the feedback that you get.
+As with all assignments, you will have the opportunity to [revise](revision-process) this assignment individually based on the feedback that you get.

 ## Goals
 Get practice with reading from files, loops, functions, and command-line arguments.

+## Assessment
+To **demonstrate proficiency**, your programs need to pass all the tests in Gradescope, which test:
+* Correct functionality
+* Header with three lines that start with `#` for each file
+* Contain docstrings for each function (checked automatically)
+* Other basic style that can be checked automatically

+To **demonstrate mastery**, your program needs to demonstrate proficiency as well as having:
+* *Descriptive* headers
+* *Descriptive* docstrings for each function
+* Useful comments (and removal of non-useful starter comments)
+* Descriptive variable names that follow `snake_case`
+* Good line grouping and spacing
+* Use iteration, conditionals, and functions to organize your programs and prevent any unnecessary duplication of code

 ## Setup